 Margherita Finn, Director, Procurement Inquiries and Reviews

-Margherita joined the Public Service in 1990 and has spent all of her career at Public Services and Procurement Canada (PSPC), with the exception of nine month period when she joined the Office of the Procurement Ombudsman (OPO) to help set-up its operations in 2007.
+Margherita joined the Public Service in 1990 and has spent all of her career at Public Services and Procurement Canada (PSPC), with the exception of 9 month period when she joined the Office of the Procurement Ombudsman (OPO) to help set-up its operations in 2007.

 Over the past 25 years Margherita has held various positions at PSPC.
 She spent 15 years as a procurement officer buying goods and services and selling ammunition and aircrafts to foreign governments.
 Margherita was a senior Risk Analyst to PSPC's first Chief Risk Officer, and a principal auditor in the Office of Audit and Evaluation.
 Prior to returning to OPO in April 2014, Margherita was the Director of the Special Investigations Directorate, responsible for conducting administrative investigations into allegations of wrongdoing, impropriety and mismanagement in PSPC.